AxxAxx/AxxSolder/README.md

 The connections from the handle to the PCB throught the Hirose RPC1-12RB-6P(71) connector is shown below.
 The blue wire in the portable version is connected to the aluminium plate which tells the AxxSolder to go into sleep mode when in contact with the soldering iron.
 The yellow wire is connected to pin 6 and is used to determine which handle is connected.
 ![AxxSolder_portable](./photos/Portable_connections.jpg)
 # Handle identification and connections
 In order for AxxSolder to know which type of handle (NT115, T210, T245) is connected specific pins must be connected withing the handle connector.
-By default in original JBC handle T245 NO pins are connected while in original T210 pin 5 and 6 is connected.
+By default in original JBC handle T245 NO pins are connected while in original T210 pin 5 and 6 are connected.
 The original NT115 handle has a different connector from JBC.
 If the user changes the connector or uses a non-genuine handle it is important to make sure that pin 5 and 3 is connected within the connector.
 All the neccesary connections is shown in the image below.
+While powering on AxxSolder fir the first time after doing these connections within the handle connector or connections to AxxSolder it is wise to attach a handle without it's cartridge and ensure that AxxSolder shows the correct handle type on the display.
+Failing to detect the handle type will cause damage to your tip as the thermal calibration will be wrong.
 ![Handle_connections](./photos/handle_connectors.jpg)

 # Firmware update
 Programming or updating the firmware the STM32 MCU can be donw in two ways, by using a SWD programmer or directly via USB.